alexwkleung/Iris/README.md

 Install [Rust](https://www.rust-lang.org/tools/install)

-If you are cross-compiling the native modules for other platforms (i.e., compile to MSVC on macOS), you'll need to install the corresponding target:
+If you are cross-compiling the native modules for other platforms, you'll need to install the corresponding target if it isn't already installed:

 ```bash
 # check target list